krishansinghal29/imageclassification_pubsub/Readme.md

    `python3 src/main.py test False`

-   If testing on a custom dataset, the test data should be stored in the data/test_data folder. data/test_data should contain subfolders containing images for each class.
+   If testing on a custom dataset, the test data should be stored in the data/test_data folder. data/test_data should contain subfolders, each subfolder containing images for each label class.

 3. Performing prediction on single image